-Last week, Duchess of Cambridge shared some really intimate family and personal secrets at her first-ever Podcast.
+Last week, The Duchess of Cambridge shared some really intimate family and personal secrets at her first-ever Podcast.
 Catherine joined Giovanna Fletcher at Giovanna’s popular podcast ‘Happy Mum Happy Baby’.
 The Duchess candidly talked about motherhood, childhood memories and her passion for early years work.
 You can hear the podcast here.

 I simply loved the episode and the fact that we usually never hear Catherine speaking this much.
-In the podcast, Duchess was warm, passionate while she very intelligently touched all the aspects of her personal, public and royal life – Childhood, Motherhood, Working Mother’s guilt, Mental Health, Public Expectations, fears and moments of family life.
+In the podcast, The Duchess was warm, passionate while she very intelligently touched all the aspects of her personal, public and royal life – Childhood, Motherhood, Working Mother’s guilt, Mental Health, Public Expectations, fears and moments of family life.

 Catherine met Giovanna, who is Sunday Times No.1 bestselling author, in Birmingham at the launch of landmark Survey ‘5 Big Questions on the Under Fives’.
 After the engagement.
 I believe the idea of having Duchess at the podcast was born that day.
 Then Duchess of Cambridge and Giovanna sat down together to record the podcast after their another joint engagement at LEYF Stockwell Gardens Nursery in London.
 You can take part in the survey by clicking here.

 Both ladies, who are the mother of three young children, discussed Catherine’s work in the area of Early Years that has built up to the landmark survey, the importance of the early years.
 They also shared experiences as mothers to three children.
-The ‘Happy Mum Happy Baby’ podcast focuses on the challenges of the Parenthood in a series of frank and warm conversations with mums and dads covering all aspects of parenthood, from tackling loneliness to being a single parent.
+The ‘Happy Mum Happy Baby’ podcast focuses on the challenges of Parenthood in a series of frank and warm conversations with mums and dads covering all aspects of parenthood, from tackling loneliness to being a single parent.

 About hosting the podcast with the Duchess of Cambridge, Giovanna said, “It doesn’t matter who you are, what you have, or where you come from – we’re all trying to do our best with our children while continuously doubting our decisions and wondering if we’re getting it completely wrong.
 Talking helps unite us all.
 Having been with the Duchess of Cambridge on a couple of engagements to celebrate the launch of the 5 Big Questions survey, it was clear how passionate she is about the Early Years.
 It was then beyond wonderful to sit and talk further about the survey, her work – for which she has so much knowledge, and her own experiences of being a mother.
 This is a very special episode of the podcast and I’m very excited for people to hear it”.

-During the podcast, Catherine shared some really intimate details of her childhood, her pregnancy and life as a mother.
-She talked about her work in Early Years and the survey.
+During the podcast, Catherine shared some really intimate details of her childhood, her pregnancy, and life as a mother.
+She talked about her work in the Early Years and the survey.
 You can read the full transcript of the survey here.
 Some snippets from what Catherine told us during the podcast.
 About her work in Early Years:

 since I got married, I’ve been looking into this as a huge passion, and going out and listening to what makes people tick and the things that unify people, but also the struggles that people are facing right in the early days, meeting lots of people who are struggling with addiction, homelessness, abuse and things like that, you really get moved by some of the challenges that people are facing and it’s really heartbreaking to hear.
 And the more you look into everybody’s experiences, so many of those hardest social challenges really get traced right back to the earliest years of somebody’s life.